singh1114/best/_posts/2020-02-09-how-to-evaluate-your-machine-learning-model-like-a-pro-metrics.md

 **True Negatives:** Our model predicted that 50 patients were not carrying the disease, and they actually were not carrying it.

-**False Positive:** Our model predicted that 10 patients were carrying the disease, and they actually were not carrying it.
+**False Positives:** Our model predicted that 10 patients were carrying the disease, and they actually were not carrying it.
 This is also known as **Type-I error**.

-**False Negative:** Our model predicted that 5 patients were not carrying the disease, and they actually were carrying it.
+**False Negatives:** Our model predicted that 5 patients were not carrying the disease, and they actually were carrying it.
 This is also known as **Type-II error**.

 We can go forward and calculate all the values for Accuracy, Recall, Precision and F1-Score from this confusion matrix.